metalama/website/features/code-validation.md

 - **Least astonishment.** As an aspect author, it's your responsibility to ensure users of your aspects receive clear and meaningful error messages.
 - **Fail fast, early.** Avoid exceptions in your aspect logic or confusing C# errors due to invalid generated code.
+- **Improved developer experience.** Provide real-time feedback in the IDE, helping developers identify and fix issues as they write code.
+- **Enforce coding standards.** Ensure that code adheres to specific rules and guidelines, improving consistency across the codebase.
+- **Reduce debugging time.** Catch issues early during development rather than at runtime, saving time and effort.
+- **Architecture validation.** <i class="premium"></i> Ensure that code adheres to [architectural rules](/applications/architecture-verification) and constraints, preventing violations that could lead to long-term maintenance issues.

 ## Features